MagicTeaMC/Minecraft-server-auto-setup/README.md

 - [x] Automatic plugin installation

 ## Disclaimer
-Some parts of this project were modified from "Minecraft Server Auto Set" created by SKYYYY#5202.
+Some parts of this project were modified from the "Minecraft Server Auto Set" created by SKYYYY#5202.
 This project is licensed under the GNU General Public License v3.0.
-If this project causes any issues with your computer, you are responsible for them.
+If this project causes any problems with your computer, we are not responsible for them.
 This project is not affiliated with Mojang AB in any way and does not have Mojang AB's endorsement or support.